 Read Write Inc.

-Mrs Bruce holds the responsibility for co-ordinating Read, Write Inc. across the school.
-If you have a question about Read Write Inc. – from what it is, to how it’s taught or how you can support at home – please speak to Mrs Bruce.
+Miss Anderson holds the responsibility for co-ordinating Read, Write Inc. across the school.
+If you have a question about Read Write Inc. – from what it is, to how it’s taught or how you can support at home – please speak to Miss Anderson.

 If you have a question about reading then the best way to contact Miss Anderson is by leaving a message with our admin team.
 She will then get in touch with you as soon as possible.

 PE, Sports and University of Life